mcserversoft/documentation/docs/basic/create-server/Forge/create-forge-server-manually.md

 This guide will show you how to manually create and an import a forge server.

 :::tip Looking for the modpack setup?
-You can find the appropriate guide for forge modpacks [here](/basic/create-server/forge/create-a-server-with-a-modpack)
+You can find the appropriate guide for forge modpacks [on this page](/basic/create-server/Forge/create-a-server-with-a-modpack)
 :::

-## Download Forge {#-download-forge}
+## Download Forge {#download-forge}

 Go to [Forge's website](https://files.minecraftforge.net) and choose the version that you want to download.
 Click on "Installer" to download that version's installer.